10 Ways To Get Your Offer Accepted In A Seller's Market

 Put Down A Stronger Earnest Money Deposit (EMD)

-Your earnest money depositis proof that you are a good-faith buyer.
-Usually, the real estate broker will hold onto your EMD and it will contribute to your down payment and closing cost.
-On average, EMDs are about 1% – 3% of the purchase price of the home.
-If you put a larger amount down, it may show that you are a serious buyer and that your intentions are genuine.
+Your earnest money deposit is proof that you’re a good-faith buyer.
+Usually, the real estate broker will hold onto your EMD, which will contribute to your down payment and closing cost.
+On average, EMDs are about 1 – 3% of the purchase price of the home.
+If you put a larger amount down, it may show that you’re a serious buyer, and that your intentions are genuine.

 But, if you do put more of an EMD down, make sure you intend to buy the home.
 If you don’t end up moving forward with the purchase, your EMD may be in jeopardy.
 If you’ve already signed the contract and don’t buy the home, the seller could keep your EMD as compensation for the time wasted.

 McCann adds, “An appraisal contingency can be given up as well – but, this poses the most risk unless you have enough cash to cover any potential shortfall between offered price and appraised price.”

 This is a huge one in neighborhoods that are experiencing a resurgence in property values or gained interest.
 An offer indicating your intention to bring money to the table if the home doesn’t appraise will definitely set you apart from the others.
 Just make sure you’re in a strong enough financial position to take this risk.

 Make A Larger Down Payment In Your Loan Program

 No matter what type of loan you choose, offering to put more money down is another sign of good faith to your seller.
 As we’ve indicated with several of our previous points, any time that you can showcase you’re in a good financial position, you should do so.
 This situation is no exception to that rule.
 By making a larger down payment than you have to, you send the message that you’re serious about the purchase and capable of meeting all financial obligations.